-Rhythm on the Rails Writing Retreats were conceived from Johnnie’s desire to offer people the experience she enjoyed while making regular trips from Portland to Eugene to visit her son.
+Rhythm on the Rails Writing Retreats were conceived from Johnnie’s desire to offer people the experience she enjoyed while making regular trips from Portland to Eugene to visit her youngest son.
 She found the rhythm of the rails to be a meditative experience, which allowed her to easily write in flow.

 Rhythm on the Rails Writing Retreats are not intended to be spa-like luxury retreats.
 Train travel is a mixed bag.
 On some trips, the train is packed.
 On others, it’s nearly empty.
 Sometimes the train is clean.
 Sometimes it is not.

 Rhythm on the Rails is about trusting the process – both in writing and in life.

 You’ll enjoy immersive writing time in a unique environment and, when we reach our destination, the perfect balance of thought-provoking experiences, alone time to wander and/or do more writing, and time to commiserate with other writers over healthy, consciously prepared food.

 Each trip is different than the previous, and we’re always looking for ways to improve the next.

 …you have a book or other project in progress, you have felt stuck in your writing practice, and/or you’re simply curious about what Rhythm on the Rails is all about.